 The one-megawatt Chernobyl solar plant is a joint project by Ukrainian company Rodina and Germany's Enerparc AG, costing around 1 million euros ($1.2 million) and benefiting from feed-in tariffs that guarantee a certain price for power.

 It is the first time the site has produced power since 2000, when the nuclear plant was finally shut down.
 Valery Seyda, head of the Chernobyl nuclear plant, said it had looked like the site would never produce energy again.

 "But now we are seeing a new sprout, still small, weak, producing power on this site and this is very joyful," he said at the Chernobyl solar farm's launch.

 Two years ago, a giant arch weighing 36,000 tonnes was pulled over the nuclear power station to create a casement to block radiation and allow the remains of the reactor to be dismantled safely.

 It comes at a time of sharply increasing investment in renewables in Ukraine.
 Between January and September, more than 500 MW of renewable power capacity was added in the country, more than twice as much as in 2017, the government says.

 Yulia Kovaliv, who heads the Office of the National Investment Council of Ukraine, said investors want to reap the benefits from a generous subsidy scheme before parliament is due to vote on scrapping it in July next year.

-"Investors expect that in the renewable energy sector facilities launched before 2019 will operate on the current (beneficial) system of green tariffs," she told Reuters on the sidelines of a conference in Odessa in September.
+"Investors expect that in the renewable energy sector facilities launched before 2019 will operate on the current (beneficial) system of green tariffs," she told Reuters on the sidelines of the Chernobyl solar farm conference in Odessa in September.